-The case for this academic year's Dean's Cup Competition was Hickman v.
-Gerber, which presented the issue of whether the government's refusal to enable an inmate to pursue artificial insemination options violated a fundamental, constitutional right to procreate.
-As always, the Dean's Cup case and appendix were the same as those used by the Appellate Practice class.
+The Dean's Cup competition is an annual intramural moot court competition for upperclass Duke Law students.
+The case for this year's competition is Hickman v.
+Gerber, which presents the issue of whether the government's refusal to enable an inmate to pursue artificial insemination options violates a fundamental, constitutional right to procreate.